 In the above f/1.8 example, we see color fringing on the foreground out of focus highlights and the fringing color does not match the fringing color in the background.
 While the fringing colors are noticeable (moderate), the plane of sharp focus appears color-neutral and stopping down a couple of stops absolves the issue.

 There are two lens aberrations that are particularly evident when shooting images of stars, mainly because bright points of light against a dark background make them easier to see.
 Coma occurs when light rays from a point of light spread out from that point, instead of being refocused as a point on the sensor.
 Coma is absent in the center of the frame, gets worse toward the edges/corners and generally appears as a comet-like or triangular tail of light which can be oriented either away from the center of the frame (external coma) or toward the center of the frame (internal coma).
-Astigmatism is seen as points of light spreading into a line, either meridional (radiating from the center of the image) or sagittal (perpendicular to meridional).
+Astigmatism is seen as points of light spreading into a line, either sagittal (radiating from the center of the image) or meridional (tangential, perpendicular to sagittal).
 These aberrations significantly resolve when the lens is stopped down.

-This lens shows a small amount of barrel distortion, very similar to that of the Canon EF 35mm f/2 IS USM Lens.
-Most modern lenses have lens correction profiles available for the popular image processing applications and distortion can be easily removed using these, but distortion correction is destructive at the pixel level and this technique is seldom as good as using a distortion-free lens and focal length combination in the first place.
+This lens shows a small amount of barrel distortion, similar to that of the Canon EF 35mm f/2 IS USM Lens.
+Most modern lenses have lens correction profiles available for the popular image processing applications and distortion can be easily removed using these, but geometric distortion correction requires stretching and this technique is seldom as good as using a distortion-free lens and focal length combination in the first place.